A Lotte Data – Minecraft Data Pack

 • charlottebuff:natural_deepslate includes deepslate, infested deepslate, and all deepslate ores.

-• charlottebuff:potted_flowers includes potted poppies, blue orchids, alliums, azure bluets, tulips, oxeye daisies, dandelions, cornflowers, lilies of the valley, wither roses, flowering azaleas, mangrove propagules, and torchflowers.
+• charlottebuff:potted_flowers includes potted poppies, blue orchids, alliums, azure bluets, tulips, oxeye daisies, dandelions, cornflowers, lilies of the valley, wither roses, flowering azaleas, mangrove propagules, torchflowers, open eyeblossoms, and closed eyeblossoms.

 • charlottebuff:potted_saplings includes all potted saplings.